In today’s article, we’re going to be answering a question that a lot of Nike Huarache fans ask “Are Huaraches running shoes?”

 Feel

 Getting the Huaraches on feet definitely did help sell me on them.
-The neoprene booty is key to that inspired-by-water-ski bindings apparently.
+The neoprene bootie is key to that inspired-by-water-ski bindings apparently.
 It’s comfy, stretchy, and it encloses the foot very nicely.

 However, neoprene alone doesn’t really have much structure or support so that is why we’ve got that leather upper and the traditional lacing system.